MongoDB Cloud is the best way to build data-driven applications

 Configure integration with MongoDB Cloud

-To configure the integration with MongoDB Cloud, follow the steps below with the data show in the Tutorial view.
+To configure the integration with MongoDB Cloud, follow the steps below with the data shown in the Tutorial view (which will appear when you save the initial configuration settings).

 - Log in to MongoDB Cloud.